On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part I: Lattices and Kronecker sequences: Introduction

 In the context of quasi-Monte Carlo methods, Sobol' and Shukhman~\cite{SS07} studied the minimum distance (separation radius) for the 2-dimensional Sobol' sequence.
-The first papers on maximized minimum distance in the context of quasi-Monte Carlo rules are \cite{GHSK08} and \cite{GK09}, who study $2$ dimensional digital nets with maximized minimum distance for computer graphics applications.
+The first papers on maximized minimum distance in the context of quasi-Monte Carlo rules are \cite{GHSK08} and \cite{GK09}, who focused on $2$ dimensional digital nets with maximized minimum distance for computer graphics applications.
 The dispersion (covering radius) of quasi-Monte Carlo point sets and applications thereof (quasi-Monte Carlo methods for optimization) is discussed in \cite[Chapter~6]{N92}.

-On the other hand, the need of uniformly distributed sequences and point sets and sequences with low discrepancy is well enough known and has its legitimation in the theory of quasi-Monte Carlo methods; see \cite{DKP22,DP10,LePi14,N92}.
+On the other hand, the need for uniformly distributed point sets and sequences with low discrepancy is well enough known and has its legitimation in the theory of quasi-Monte Carlo methods; see \cite{DKP22,DP10,LePi14,N92}.

-In Section~\ref{ssec:quvsud} we discussed that the two properties, quasi uniformity and low discrepancy, are not necessarily related.
+In Section~\ref{ssec:quvsud} we discussed that the two properties, quasi-uniformity and low discrepancy, are not necessarily equivalent.
 Nevertheless, there may be situations in applications where the presence of both properties is advantageous.
 We describe one such situation in the following.

 Let $K: [0,1]^d \times [0,1]^d \to\mathbb{R}$ be a continuous reproducing kernel and let $\mathcal{H}_K$ be the corresponding reproducing kernel Hilbert space (see \cite{Aron50} for information about the theory of reproducing kernel Hilbert spaces).
 Let $f \in \mathcal{H}_K$ and consider the problem of approximating the function $f$ given only function values.
 One method of approximating $f$ is to use kernel interpolation, that is, for a given point set $P_N = \{ \boldsymbol{x}_0, \boldsymbol{x}_1, \ldots, \boldsymbol{x}_{N-1} \} \subseteq [0,1]^d$, we use